sdr-x/sdr-x.github.io/_posts/2014-07-07-LTE-SIB-decoding-by-asn1c.md

 		_ASN_DECODE_FAILED;

+# 2.3 compile the decoding program

 		make -f Makefile.am.sample

 here we get LTE RRC ASN1 decoding program: progname

 # 3. usage of LTE RRC ASN1 decoding program: progname

 		./progname recv_bits.per -p BCCH-DL-SCH-Message

-where recv_bits.per is a binary file which contains received RRC message bits. "-p" specify message type.
-For example, SIB is carried on PDSCH, its type is BCCH-DL-SCH-Message.
+where recv_bits.per is a binary file which contains received RRC message bits (can be gotten by HACKRF and https://github.com/JiaoXianjun/LTE-Cell-Scanner ) . "-p" specify message type.
+For example, SIB is carried on PDSCH, and its type is BCCH-DL-SCH-Message.